Evan-Hocking/DigitalSynthRebuild/README.md

 ## Introduction
 Open Synth Rebuild is a virtual modular synthesizer designed for experimentation and performance.

+Built on the JavaScript [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)

 Originally developed as a [university project](https://github.com/Evan-Hocking/_DigitalSynthProject), this version has been rebuilt from the ground up to address architectural issues in the original, such as hard coded imports, and and 1 dimensional signal chains.

 ## Prerequisites
 - [Node.js](https://nodejs.org/) (v16 or later recommended)

-- [Git](https://git-scm.com/) (for cloning the repository)
+  **This is only needed if you wish to download and run the original source code.
+Follow End User Installation to install**

 ## End User Installation

 1. **Download the Executable:**
-Navigate to [Releases](https://github.com/Evan-Hocking/DigitalSynthRebuild/releases) and download the latest release
+Navigate to [Releases](https://github.com/Evan-Hocking/DigitalSynthRebuild/releases) and download the latest installer

 2. **Run Installer**

+3. **A Folder Documents/Open Synth will be created containing the program and accompanying files.
+The program will launch automatically after installation**

 ## Dev Installation